What is Electrode in Chemistry?

 Types of electrodes

 Current carrying ions are discharged at the electrode of the chemical solution.
 In water solution, when negative ions are difficult to be discharged due to high deposition potential and hydroxyl ion gets deposited.
 When positive ions are difficult to be discharged, hydrogen ions are discharged from the solution.
 According to the reactivity, the electrodes are two types

 - Inert electrodes

 These electrodes do not participate in the electrolysis reaction but help to transfer electrons from cathode to anode.
 Platinum (Pt) and gold are examples of such types of electrodes.
-When copper sulfate (CuSO4) electrolyzed between the platinum electrode, metallic copper is deposited at the cathode by receiving two electrons and hydroxyl ion (OH–) deposited at the anode.
-Due to high deposition potential, sulfate ions (SO4-2) will not be discharged at the anode.
+When copper sulfate (CuSO4) is electrolyzed between the platinum electrode, metallic copper is deposited at the cathode by receiving two electrons and hydroxyl ion (OH−) is deposited at the anode.
+Due to high deposition potential, sulfate ions (SO4−2) will not be discharged at the anode.

-They are participate in the electrolysis reactions either by contributing ions to the solution or accepting the discharged ions from the solution.
+They participate in the electrolysis reactions either by contributing ions to the solution or accepting the discharged ions from the solution.
 When copper sulfate solution is electrolyzed between two copper electrodes, copper is deposited at the cathode as usual but equivalent copper is dissolved.
 The anode and the process are used for the purification of pure copper from its impure form.

-Electrochemical cells are the device that generating electrical energy from the chemical reaction of the cell or using electrical energy to perform the chemical reaction.
-The electrochemical cell is mainly two types,
+Electrochemical cells are the device that generate electrical energy from the chemical reaction of the cell or use electrical energy to perform the chemical reaction.
+The electrochemical cell is mainly of two types,

 - Primary cell